 The Triggers Behind Sunday Scaries

-• Workload anticipation.
-Just thinking about the unread emails, upcoming meetings, or deadlines waiting on Monday can create a sense of pressure before the week even starts.
-It’s your brain’s way of trying to protect you, even if it ends up making things harder.
+- Workload anticipation.
+Just thinking about unread emails, upcoming meetings, or deadlines waiting on Monday can make your heart race before the week even starts.
+In fact, a 2023 LinkedIn survey found that nearly 70% of working adults feel a rise in tension every Sunday evening — often linked to work-related worries.
+It’s your brain’s way of trying to prepare for what’s next, even when it ends up making rest impossible.

-• Shift in routine.
-On weekends, you’re used to moving at your own pace.
-Suddenly switching back to a rigid weekday schedule can feel jarring, making Mondays seem harsher than they are.
+- Shift in routine.
+On weekends, you move at your own rhythm.
+Suddenly switching back to structured schedules can feel jarring, making Mondays seem harsher than they are.
+Psychologists note that this abrupt change in routine spikes cortisol levels, mimicking the body’s stress response before the actual workday begins.

 How It Shows Up in Your Body and Mind

-• Trouble falling or staying asleep.
-Your body may feel tired, but your mind refuses to quiet down, making restful sleep almost impossible.
+- Trouble falling or staying asleep.
+Your body may be exhausted, but your mind refuses to quiet down, making real rest almost impossible.

-• Racing thoughts.
-Instead of winding down, your brain replays the week ahead like a movie reel of everything that could go wrong.
+- Racing thoughts.
+Instead of winding down, your brain replays the week ahead like a highlight reel of everything that could go wrong — a classic sign of anticipatory anxiety.

-• Restlessness mixed with low motivation.
-It’s that frustrating mix of wanting to do something to shake the dread off but lacking the energy or focus to do it.
+- Restlessness mixed with low motivation.
+It’s that frustrating paradox — wanting to do something to shake the dread off but feeling too drained to try.

-And if these signals ever start to feel overwhelming, that’s when reaching for support becomes important.
+And when those signals start to feel overwhelming, knowing when to seek support becomes essential.

 When to Seek Support

-• When you feel physically unwell from the stress.
-Stomach pain, headaches, or chronic fatigue linked to Sunday anxiety are signals your body is under more strain than it can handle alone.
+- When you feel physically unwell from stress.
+Headaches, stomach pain, or fatigue are not just “in your head.”
+They’re signals that your system is under strain.

 You Deserve Peace on Sundays